eelectron/design_pattern/README.md

 Learning design pattern using Java .

+Tools used for learning
-Using study mode from chatgpt as a reference .
+- study mode from chatgpt https://chatgpt.com/.
+- Github Copilot to generate code snippets .
+- IntelliJ IDEA as IDE .
+- Gradle as build tool .
+- Java 25 as programming language .

 Patterns :